-I know some churches have pretty elaborate services, how about yours?
+I know some churches have pretty elaborate church services, how about New Journey?

-As you can probably tell, we are just getting started.
 Currently we are a very small group of people meeting in the theater of Ormond Stone Middle School in Centreville, Virginia.
-We meet at 10:45 a.m. on Sundays and the service runs about an hour and ten minutes.
+We meet at 10 a.m. on Sundays and the service runs about an hour.
 We don't have much of a show to offer you, but we do promise that we are committed to creating a safe space for people to explore Christ without feeling pressured or condemned.
-Though we are small, we have big plans to grow, and maybe you can help us make that happen!
+Though we are small, we invite you to come and grow with us!

 What is the music like?